 Using this at the start of a course is sure to grab the learner’s attention and tell them this course is different.

 We all know that giving learners the opportunity to apply what they’re learning is key to engagement and retention.
 Why not use a game?
 You can have learners apply one of the skills from an Instructor-led segment using eLearning.
-By having learners answer questions based on a classroom case study, you can turn it into an electronic role play bringing in the elements of challenge, risk, and reward.
+By having learners answer questions based on a classroom case study, you can turn it into an electronic role-play bringing in the elements of challenge, risk, and reward.
 Put a progress indicator, and they have instant feedback.
 By making it so the learner can’t advance if they don’t answer questions properly, you introduce risk and reward.

 Who’s tired of those end-of-course tests?
 What learner actually enjoys doing them?
 And how many IDs actually enjoy writing them?
 Why not add a theme and tie that to asking the questions?
 Or better yet, ask the questions in a different way to earn pieces and make your way through a board?
 These bring in the elements of context, challenge, progress, and risk/reward.
 And what better way is there to test for terminology than a crossword?
 It’s a tried-and-true classic that never gets old.
-These are just two ways to bring gamification to end of course testing.
+These are just two ways to bring gamification to end-of-course testing.

 Start by using some of the ideas above, or better yet, use them as a springboard for your own!
-Think of a board game (there’s a million different ones!) and tweak it to suit your needs.
+Think of a board game (there are a million different ones!) and tweak it to suit your needs.
 Or think of fun things you’ve done before (crosswords, puzzles, maps, scavenger hunts) and make it yours.
 It just takes a spark – and if you don’t have one – call a friend and talk it through.
 Or call us and we can see if there’s some way we can help build your solution.

 So, what’s your reason?